julwrites/VSCodeCmder/README.md

 ![status: active](https://img.shields.io/badge/status-active-green.svg)

-VSCodeCmder adds some commands for navigating to files/directory from VSCode's Command Palette.
+VSCodeCmder adds some commands to make VSCode easier to use in a keyboard-only workflow

 ## Features